apitally/.github/profile/README.md

 ### API traffic monitoring

-- Monitor API requests, errors, payload sizes and response times with our simple dashboard.
+- Monitor API requests, errors, payload sizes and response times on our simple dashboard.
 - Get insights into the usage and performance of each endpoint.
 - Filter by API consumer or endpoint group to understand different usage patterns.